 Whatever the situation, you still need to cite your source.
-Ask a librarian for help with citations!
+Ask the Writing Center for help with citations!

 46. MLA: Book Citation

 For the works cited list entry, you will always need to give the full citation information.
 The basic elements for books in print consist of: